Air France cancels flights but fewer than feared

 Air France-KLM, Europe's largest airline when measured by revenue, was formed by the merger in 2004 of Air France and Dutch carrier KLM.
 The industrial action concerns only the French side of the operation.

-Another major world airline, Australia's Qantas Airways, has grounded its entire fleet in a bitter labor dispute that led to cancellation of 447 flights over Saturday and Sunday, compared to about 400 Air France flight cancellations over the same period.
+Another major world airline, Australia's Qantas Airways (QAN.AX), has grounded its entire fleet in a bitter labour dispute that led to cancellation of 447 flights over Saturday and Sunday, compared to about 400 Air France flight cancellations over the same period.

 (Additional reporting by Patrick Vignal; Editing by Jon Hemming)